JNPRAutomate/agentic-ai-workshop/uc5-j2/README.md

 #### 3. Prompt - Check if there is any time-zone configured in the network

+💡tip: If you want to save some tokens, there is no need to run this step, since it is just going to create a table with its findings.

-> Connect to each of the cRPD devices and create a table showing the configuration related to the `time-zone`.
+> Connect to each of the PE devices and create a table showing the configuration related to the `time-zone`.
 If it is empty, just write `EMTPY`.

 This step corresponds to `milestone #3` 🚩.

 #### 4. Prompt - Render configuration from template and variables

-> 1. Use the jinja2 configuration template (`template/timezone_config.j2`) to render a piece of config together with the variables (`template/timezone_vars.yml`).
+> 1. Create a simple `Jinja2` template in `set` format for `JunOS` that configures `timezone` with timezone as a variable.
+> 2. Use timezone value `America/Los_Angeles` for PE1, PE2 and PE3 and `America/New_York` for PE4, PE5 and PE6.
 > 2. Show the configuration rendered.
 > 3. Do a `dry-run` at one of the devices (e.g. `pe2`).
 > 4. If succeeded, then `push` the configs to all of them.

 This step corresponds to `milestone #4` 🚩.

-#### 5. Prompt - Generate another template

-> 1. Create another simple `jinja2 template` in the same folder as `template/timezone_config.j2` related to a different topic in the configuration.
-> 2. Create also the `variables` required to generate a valid piece of config to provision the cRPD devices and place it as well in the same folder.
-> 3. Show the jinja2 template, the variables file and the final configuration rendered.
-> 4. Do a `dry-run` at one of the devices.
-> 5. If succeeded, then `push` the configs to all of them.
-If not, try just one more time with a template related to `Interface descriptions`.

-This step corresponds to `milestone #5` 🚩.

-#### 6. Prompt - Destroy the topology
+#### 5. Prompt - Destroy the topology

 1. 💡tip: This is the end of this use case.
 Do not destroy the topology if you still want to play a bit until the rest of the people finishes or proctors move the the next one.
 2. 💡tip: If you feel confortable with ContainerLab and linux, you can **save some tokens** by destroying the topology yourself through the CLI issuing the following commands: